connectordb/connectordb.io/_docs/pipescript/tutorial/basics.md

 Transforms can be called using both a bash-like syntax `function arg1 arg2 arg3`, and a standard function-call syntax: `function(arg1,arg2,arg3)`.
 You can even put entire pipelines into arguments of a transform (more on that later).

 ## Using Transforms

-PipeScript has many built-in transform functions.
-A list of the ones available in the most recent version of ConnectorDB is available [here](https://connectordb.io/docs/transforms.html).

 To get you started, here are a couple particularly useful scripts that don't require knowledge of pipelines: